cmenedes/git-learn/README.md

 # git-learn
-Designed to teach the basics of Github
+Designed to teach the basics of Github.

+Sammy is adding a line.